Last updated on August 28th, 2023

 4. Try the food

-While many will argue that Dutch food “isn’t a thing”, I absolutely love going back to visit and indulging in all the edible splendours that the country is recognised for including raw herring, normally served with pickles and raw onions.
+While many will argue that Dutch food “isn’t a thing”, I absolutely love going back to visit and indulging in all the edible splendors that the country is recognized for including raw herring, normally served with pickles and raw onions.
 The dish is traditionally eaten by picking up the herring by the tail and gradually sliding it into the mouth.
 Lekker (delicious)!
-I have to have some the second I lay eyes on one of Holland’s many iconic little street-side fish stalls or stalletjes, which tend to be adorned with patriotic red, white and blue colours alongside Dutch flags.
+I have to have some the second I lay eyes on one of Holland’s many iconic little street-side fish stalls or stalletjes, which tend to be adorned with patriotic red, white, and blue colors alongside Dutch flags.
 You may also have your herring cut into pieces or with bread.

 Don’t ask to have your herring with mayonnaise on top – you’ll be laughed at and told that it’s not a hamburger.
 Also, watch out for the birds (meeuwen), they’re cunningly fast and your tasty meal will disappear within seconds.

-Hearty sausages aren’t solely reserved for the German neighbours.
+Hearty sausages aren’t solely reserved for the German neighbors.
 The Dutch love rookworst, thick smoked sausages normally eaten with mustard.
 It’s also the main adornment of the country’s national dish, stamppot.